xonq/mycotools/test/mycotools_workshop.md

 orthofinder -f faa/
 ```

-If your dataset is small enough then I recommend implementing because OrthoFinder
+If your dataset is small enough then I recommend implementing
-outputs a more robust set of single-copy orthologs.
+OrthoFinder over `db2hgs`